Will My Insurance Rates Go Up Even if the Accident Wasn’t My Fault?

 car ontop of coins

-Auto accidents are stressful and dealing with the aftermath of a collision can be as frustrating and inconvenient as the accident itself.
+Auto accidents are stressful, and dealing with the aftermath of a collision can be as frustrating and inconvenient as the accident itself.
 Fault is one of the most important factors in a car accident, especially when dealing with insurance claims later on.
 If you were involved in an accident that wasn’t your fault, you may be wondering whether your insurance rates will go up.
 For more information and to obtain skilled representation during your claim or lawsuit, consult with an experienced San Mateo County, California motor vehicle accident lawyer today.

 Is California a No-Fault Accident State?